Alex Ramírez: Baseball Challenge League

 Ramírez spent the 2014 season as a player-coach with the Gunma Diamond Pegasus of Japan's Baseball Challenge League.
 In 45 games, he hit .305 with 7 home runs and 38 RBI.
-He retired after the 2014 season and signed on as the Diamond Pegasus' Senior Director.
+He retired after the 2014 season and became the Diamond Pegasus' senior director.

 Coaching

-In the middle of the 2015 Ramírez joined the Orix Buffaloes as an advisor, mentoring younger players.
+In the middle of the 2015, Ramírez joined the Orix Buffaloes as an advisor, mentoring younger players.
 In October 2015 he was named as the BayStars manager for the 2016 season, replacing Kiyoshi Nakahata who resigned at the end of the 2015 season due to the team's poor performance.
 In his first season managing, the team finished 69-71-3, finishing third in the Central League, and advancing to the Climax Series, where the BayStars defeated the Yomiuri Giants, 2-1 in the first round before falling to the Hiroshima Toyo Carp, 4-1, in the league championship round.
-In his second year as manager, the BayStars reached the 2017 Japan Series, but lost to the Fukuoka SoftBank Hawks, 4-2.
+In his second year as manager, the BayStars reached the 2017 Japan Series, but lost to the Fukuoka SoftBank Hawks, 4 games to 2.
+Ramírez coached the team through the 2020 season.

+Ramírez founded and coached Japan Breeze, which competed in the 2025 Caribbean Series.
+The team went 0–4 and was no-hit in a mercy rule loss in the tournament.